-Use the decision table on the Name Resolution (DNS) page to guide you through all the DNS options available.
+Use the decision table on the Name Resolution for VMs and Role Instances page to guide you through all the DNS options available.

 Azure-provided DNS is a multi-tenant DNS service offered by us.
 We register all of your virtual machines in this service.
 This service provides name resolution by hostname for VMs contained within the same cloud service, and by FQDN for VMs in the same virtual network.
 Note: There is a limitation at this time to the first 100 cloud services in the virtual network for cross-tenant name resolution using Azure-provided DNS.
 If you are using your own DNS server, this limitation does not apply.